 Acknowledging our penchant for retrospective rationalisation of our non -conscious, emotion laden sensemaking, let me indulge in the illusion of attempting to impose rational thought on my free-will free zone.

-My argument is that the obliviously overconfident demeanour of the Return to Work Plan advocates induces a backfire effect.
+My argument is that the obliviously overconfident demeanor of the return to work plan advocates induces a backfire effect.
 At least it does with me.
 The idea that we can ensure a result by getting everyone to sign off, is intellectually lazy.

 The weaponization of the document is troubling.
 Despite the rhetoric of collaborative goal setting, my experience is that power-infused stakeholders are often seeking to set a compliance trap.
 Even in its most innocuous form, it still reinforces process over people and injects a discourse that implies that recovery from injury has a linear trajectory.